coralproject/coralproject-site-2016/_products/2ask.md

 {% include youtubePlayer.html id="KBKcXCEZLRU" %}

 Better journalism:
-* **Ask encourages more people to respond to your form.** The Gallery feature makes it easy to showcase the best responses, applying the psychological principle of ['Social Proof'](http://www.obanalytics.com/images/Cialdini_2001.pdf) to journalistic practice.
+* **Ask encourages more people to respond.** The Gallery feature makes it easy to showcase the best responses, applying the principle of ['Social Proof'](http://www.obanalytics.com/images/Cialdini_2001.pdf) to journalistic practice.
 * **Ask allows journalists to tag and search responses to follow up.**<br/>
-* **Ask maintains the text of the original submission.** Editors can edit submissions for length, clarity, grammar while maintaining the reader's original response.<br/>
+* **Ask maintains the text of the original submission.** Editors can edit submissions for length, clarity, grammar while saving the original response.<br/>
 * **Data visualizations based on submissions are easy to build using the API.** <br/><br/>

 Improved design and accessibility: